 What is it about?

-Reproducible builds are a set of software development practices that create a verifiable path from human readable source code to the binary code used by computers.
+Reproducible builds are a set of software development practices that create an independently-verifiable path from source code to the binary code used by computers.
 (Full definition)

 Why does it matter?